guillo83/learnings/_posts/2022-11-16-java-resource-loading-guide.md

 # Quick recipes
 ## Load resource in the same package as the calling code
-Use CallingClass.class.getResourceAsStream("fileName.ext"), where "fileName.ext" is in the same package than CallingClass.
+Use `CallingClass.class.getResourceAsStream("fileName.ext")`, where `"fileName.ext"` is in the same package than `CallingClass`.
 The folder structure of your project is similar to this:
 ```
 - YourModule
   - SourcesRoot